 Should you decide to wait to purchase solar panels for two or three years, you might get lower quotes from solar installation companies than you’d get next week or next month.
 But those savings may be an insufficient substitute for the benefits you’ll enjoy by going solar now, while governments are still enthusiastically supporting the industry.

-How Many Solar Panels Does It Take to Power a Home?
+How Many Solar Panels Are Needed to Power a House?

 The average American home will require somewhere between 15 and 19 solar panels to meet 100 percent of their energy needs.
 The final number is based on a homeowner’s individualized energy use habits, which vary by home size, home architecture, family size, and lifestyle.